 The Hidden Costs of Tiny House Construction

 People are continually surprised by how much tiny houses cost.
 Fact is there is everything in them that is in the much larger counterpart, the only thing lacking is all the extra space.
 In a lot of cases it even requires more compact appliances and equipment.
-Because that stuff isn’t ‘standard’ and mass produced they are often more expensive as well.
+That stuff isn’t ‘standard’ nor mass produced.
+They are often more expensive as well.
 Then there are just those things that you don’t think of if you’ve never built a house before… That is what I want to talk about.
 These are my top most surprising costs…

-Fasteners/Nails – I easily spent $700-$900 on nails/screws/lag bolts/liquid nails and other fasteners.
-When you are accounting for costs in your tiny house it’s easy to just account for the ‘big things’ like studs and sheathing but all of that stuff needs to be put together too, those fasteners are easy to miss
+I easily spent $700-$900 on nails/screws/lag bolts/liquid nails and other fasteners.
+When you are accounting for costs in your tiny house it’s easy to just account for the ‘big things’ like studs and sheathing but all of that stuff needs to be put together too.
+Those fasteners are easy to miss.

-Trailer Prep – If you buy a used trailer you may find a heck of a deal!
-You may also put enough money back into it to kick yourself for not buying a new one built FOR tiny houses… In the end I still found a great deal with my trailer but there was A LOT of elbow grease put in, and cash!
-(I also would think twice about the trailer issue for the fact that the beginning of your build is when you are most energized and jazzed, it stinks to put that energy into fixing a trailer in prep for building… my first two months were spent ‘getting ready’ to start building, talk about deflating!).
-I paid an extra $270 for hardware to add and relocate the axles, An extra $300+ for steel to build out the frame to accommodate my design and an additional $450 for new tires.
-That is more than a thousand bucks I put into readying the trailer.
+If you buy a used trailer you may find a heck of a deal!
+You may also put enough money back into it to kick yourself for not buying a new one built FOR tiny houses.
+In the end I still found a great deal with my trailer but there was A LOT of elbow grease put in.
+And cash!
+I paid an extra $270 for hardware to add and relocate the axles.
+An extra $300+ for steel to build out the frame to accommodate my design .
+An additional $450 for new tires.
+That is more than a thousand bucks I put into readying the used trailer.

-Paint – I knew I had to paint my walls, I thought a gallon would do.
+I knew I had to paint my walls.
+I foolishly thought a gallon would do.
 Nope.
-Then to avoid buying the big 5 gallon jug of paint I thought three more gallons would do.
+To avoid buying the big 5 gallon jug of paint I thought three more gallons would do.
 Nope.
-I ended up putting just over six gallons of paint, just on my walls.
-I used a middle grade paint, it was over 20 dollars a gallon.
-My budget went from about 20 bucks to over a hundred real quick.
-I think I could have saved money AND labor had I just gone with a higher quality paint + primer to begin with but on a budget you justify things.
-I justified away paint… it bit me in the butt.
-I believe, millwork and walls, I have over ten gallons of paint in my wee house.
+I ended up using just over six gallons of paint on my walls.
+I used a middle grade paint.
+It was over 20 dollars a gallon.
+My budget went from about 20 bucks to a hundred+ fast.
+I could have saved money AND labor had I just gone with a higher quality paint + primer to begin with.
+I believe, after millwork and walls, I have over ten gallons of paint in my wee house.
 Probably would have been half that with better paint.
 Over 200 bucks of my budget went to paint, just on the inside.
 That doesn’t count the stain and sealer I used outside!
 Plan heavy for that if you’re painting/sealing.

 And if you’re buying…

-Labor – If you have to hire anything done count on spending some bucks… Labor is expensive.
-A good rule of thumb is that labor is equal (or more) than the cost of materials.
-NOT reclaimed materials, you don’t get to use that here, equal to the cost of building new materials.
+If you have to hire anything done count on spending some bucks.
+Labor is expensive.
+A good rule of thumb is that labor is equal to the cost of materials.
+NOT reclaimed materials.
+You don’t get to use that here.
+Equal to the cost of new building materials.
 If you need siding done, price siding and then double it.
-Plumbing, price plumbing and all the fixtures then double it… It adds up real fast!
-This is mainly why I believe tiny houses are DIY movement, a house you could build for $25,000 of materials (believe me, that is EASY to hit if you’re not super careful and organized) would easily cost $50,000 to have built.
+Price plumbing and all the fixtures then double it.
+It adds up fast!
+This is primarily why I believe tiny houses are DIY movement.
+A house you could build for $25,000 of materials (believe me, that is EASY to hit if you’re not super careful and organized) would easily cost $50,000 to have built.
 There is A LOT of work that goes into a house.
-No, it’s not like rocket science, nothing is terribly difficult about building but even for the best and fasted professional it takes time!
+It’s not rocket science type labor.
+Nothing is terribly difficult about building.
+Even for the best professional it takes time!
 Last I checked time is not free…